SahilDinanath/Pathfinder/README.md

 - **Custom Grids:** Create custom grids to simulate different environments and challenges.
 - **Step-by-Step Control:** Control the speed of the visualization and step through the algorithm's execution.

-## Demo
+## Website

-Check out our live demo at [pathfinder-demo.com](https://pathfinder-demo.com) to experience the visualization firsthand.
+Check out website at [pathfinder-sigma.vercel.app/](https://pathfinder-sigma.vercel.app/) to experience the visualization firsthand.

 ## Getting Started